A Bowl of Bold Flavours at Somerset’s Ramen Hotspot — Nantsuttei reviews

 • If you’re feeling brave, the Death Miso Ramen($15.30++) is where it’s at.
 This one’s seriously spicy and limited to just 20 bowls a day, so it’s pretty exclusive.
 It’s a bold mix of mild pork sauce, special miso paste, and fried ground pork infused with hot Japanese pepper.
 Plus, secret garlic oil kicks up the aroma and flavor to a whole new level.
 It’s a complex, fiery, and aromatic bowl that’s definitely for the seasoned spice lovers looking for a challenge.

-Ramen Hitoyoshi and Ramen Nagi: Inspiration from Ex Keisuke Chefs
+Ramen Hitoyoshi: Inspiration from Ex Keisuke Chefs

 One thing I found fascinating is that the team behind Nantsuttei includes ex Keisuke chefs.
 Their experience and passion really shine through in the quality and flavor of every bowl.
 They even have a special lunch promotion where you can add side dishes like yaki gyoza or rice for just $1, such a great deal if you want a fuller meal.